chadian/sticksnglue/content/blog/2018-08-24-scaling-css-with-the-mixin-backed-class-name.md

 This post aims to combine a few of these ideas that when used together can help keep CSS manageable when _not_ using a scoped solution (CSS Modules, CSS-in-JS).

-## What&#8217;s the main issue with CSS?
+## What's the main issue with CSS?

 I believe the main issue with CSS is the cascade.
 In theory the following should work well and scale:<code class="language-html" lang="html"></code>

-<pre class="lang:xhtml decode:true">&lt;div class=”
+<pre class="lang:xhtml decode:true"><div class=”
 	button
 	button--primary
 	button--with-inline-icon
 	search-field-button
-”&gt;Search&lt;/div&gt;</pre>
+”>Search</div></pre>

 As soon as one class from another definition gets introduced though, `search-field-button` for example, we increase the chances of the fighting cascade.
-It&#8217;s definition may not play nice with the previous <span class="lang:default decode:true crayon-inline ">button</span>  definitions.
+It's definition may not play nice with the previous <span class="lang:default decode:true crayon-inline ">button</span>  definitions.

 ## The Solution